farukbeygo/personal_website/README.md

 ## License

-This project is licensed under the [insert license here] license.
+This project is licensed under the [Apache License 2.0] license.
 See the [LICENSE.md](LICENSE.md) file for details.